AnyChart/docs.anychart.com/Supported_Data_Formats.md

 <a href="./Working_with_Data/Using_Data_Sets">Using Data Sets</a>

 ###JSON
-JSON basically has the same purpose and drawbacks as XML format.
-We recommend everyone to use JavaScript API, it just has a little bit less perfect performance and is less flexible in terms of customization.
+JSON basically has the same purpose and drawbacks as the XML format.
+We recommend everyone to use JavaScript API - it just has a little bit less perfect performance and is less flexible in terms of customization.
 ```
 // create json data
 var json = {